ABOUT THE SHOW

 DEMOCRACY: AN AMERICAN MUSICAL is at its core an educational enterprise created in response to a perceived educational need.
 Citizens need to know and understand how democracy works in our country, how it compares to non-democratic governmental systems in other countries, and their rights and responsibilities as citizens.
 The survival of our democracy depends on an informed and engaged public who will support and when necessary defend our democracy.
 But how can people defend something they don’t truly understand?

 True education leads to transformation.
-It is my deepest hope that this work stirs strong emotion (affect), awakens clear thinking (cognition), and inspires meaningful dialogue, reflection, and action to support and defend our fragile democracy.
+It is my deepest hope that this work stirs strong emotion, awakens critical thinking, and inspires meaningful dialogue, reflection, and action to support and defend our fragile democracy.